 U.S. vessels participating in NAFO may also retain bycatch of NAFO managed species to the following maximum amounts as outlined in Article 6 of the CEM.
-The percentage, by weight, is calculated as a percent of each stock of the total catch of species listed in CEM Annex I.A (i.e., the NAFO managed stocks listed in Table 1) retained onboard from the applicable division at the time of inspection, based on logbook information:
+The percentage, by weight, is calculated as a percent of each stock of the total catch of species listed in CEM Annex I.A (i.e., the NAFO managed stocks listed in table 1) retained onboard from the applicable division at the time of inspection, based on logbook information:

-- 1. Cod, Division 3M: 1,250 kg or 5 percent, whichever is more; - 2.
-Witch Flounder, Division 3NO: 1,250 kg or 5 percent, whichever is more: - 3.
-Redfish, Division 3LN: 1,250 kg or 5 percent, whichever is more; - 4.
-Cod, Division 3NO: 1,000 kg or 4 percent, whichever is more; - 5.
-American plaice: While conducting a directed fishery for yellowtail flounder in Divisions 3LNO-15 percent of American plaice; otherwise, 1,250 kg or 5 percent, whichever is greater; and - 6.
-For all other Annex I.A stocks where the United States has no specific quota, the bycatch limit is, 2,500 kg or 10 percent unless a ban on fishing applies or the quota for the stock has been fully utilized.
-If the fishery for the stock is closed or a retention ban applies, the permitted bycatch limit is 1,250 kg or 5 percent.
+- 1. Cod, Division 3M: 1,250 kilograms (kg) or 5 percent, whichever is greater; - 2.
+Witch Flounder, Division 3NO: 1,250 kg or 5 percent, whichever is greater; - 3.
+Redfish, Division 3LN: 1,250 kg or 5 percent, whichever is greater; - 4.
+Cod, Division 3NO: 1,000 kg or 4 percent, whichever is greater; - 5.
+American plaice: While conducting a directed fishery for yellowtail flounder in Divisions 3LNO-2,900 kg or 15 percent of American plaice in accordance with provisions in Article

+6.3(g); otherwise, 1,250 kg or 5 percent, whichever is greater; and

+6. For all other Annex I.A stocks where the U.S. has no specific quota, the bycatch limit is 2,500 kg or 10 percent, whichever is greater, unless a ban on fishing applies or the quota for the stock has been fully utilized.
+If the fishery for the stock is closed or a retention ban applies, the permitted bycatch limit is 1,250 kg or 5 percent, whichever is greater.

-Opportunities to fish for species not listed above (i.e., species listed in Annex I.A of the NAFO CEM and non-allocated on non-regulated species), but occurring within the NAFO Regulatory Area such as Atlantic halibut, may also be available.
+Opportunities to fish for species not listed above (i.e., species listed in Annex I.A of the NAFO CEM and nonallocated on non-regulated species), but occurring within the NAFO Regulatory Area, such as Atlantic halibut, may also be available.
 U.S. fishermen interested in fishing for these other species should contact the NMFS Greater Atlantic Regional Fisheries Office (see ADDRESSES) for additional information.
 Authorization to fish for such species will include permit-related conditions or restrictions, including but not limited to, minimum size requirements, by catch-related measures, and catch limits.
-Any such conditions or restrictions will be designed to ensure the optimum utilization, long-term sustainability, and rational management and conservation of fishery resources in the NAFO Regulatory Area, consistent with the Convention on Cooperation in the Northwest Atlantic Fisheries as well as the Amendment to the Convention on Cooperation in the Northwest Atlantic Fisheries, which has been adopted by all NAFO Contracting Parties.
+Any such conditions or restrictions will be designed to ensure the optimum utilization, long-term sustainability, and rational management and conservation of fishery resources in the NAFO Regulatory Area, consistent with the Convention on Cooperation in the Northwest Atlantic Fisheries, which has been adopted by all NAFO Contracting Parties.